awsdocs/aws-iot-sitewise-monitor-application-guide/doc_source/portal-admin-getting-started.md

 ## Exploring asset data and adding assets to projects<a name="portal-admin-exploring-assets"></a>

-You can explore the list of assets to which you have access to view their properties, and compare property values between two assets\.
+You can explore the list of assets to which you have access to view their properties and alarms\.
 As the portal administrator, you can add assets to a project to make them available to the project owner\.
-The project owner can then create dashboards to give other subject matter experts a common view of the asset properties\.
+The project owner can then create dashboards to give other subject matter experts a common view of the asset properties and alarms\.

 The following procedure assumes that you signed in the AWS IoT SiteWise Monitor portal\.